jrmhaig/Bakery/README.md

 ## Operation

-Currently, this will assume that there is an image called:

-    /home/pi/images/9pi.img.gz

-and there is an a storage device mounted at:

-    /dev/sda

-This image will then be unzipped and written directly to the disk.

-To run:
+Run with:

     sudo python3 bakery.py

+Images are found in /home/pi/images and should be gzipped.
+Use the rocker switch to move between different images and press to select.
-Press and hold button number 5 (the one separate from the others) for five seconds.
-When you release the image will start to be written to the disk.
+Press and hold button number 5 for five seconds to write the image to the SD card.
+The progress will be written on the display.
-The progress is displayed on the LCD.

 ## Limitations

-* The image is not checked to exist.
 * /dev/sda is not checked to exist.
-* There is no way to select different images.
 * Needs to be run with sudo.
 Can this be avoided?
 * No 'exit' button.
 * Does not start on boot.
 * It would be useful to mount and configure the image after installing.
+* It doesn't deal well with no image being selected.
+* Selecting images is a bit slow.
+Does it need to clear the screen eachh time?
+* Any files in /home/pi/images will be listed but only .gz files will work.